rachelv2/ecommerce-cx-dissatisfaction-prediction/README.md

 ## Data Source & License

-This project uses the Brazilian E-commerce Dataset (Olist) and Marketing Funnel Dataset from Kaggle.
+This project uses the Brazilian E-commerce Dataset (Olist) and Marketing Funnel Dataset (Olist) from Kaggle.

 The datasets are licensed under CC BY-NC-SA 4.0.
 They are not included in this repository.
 Please refer to the original source for access.